Remembering Forgotten Songs!

 ANDERS OSBORNE

-Anders Osborne's wonderful song, Summertime in New Orleans, is today's Lost Song.
-I first heard this song on an Anders Osborne album titled Coming Down which was sent to me from an old friend, Mark Carpienteri, who had released the album on his record label M.C.
-Records.
+I first heard this song on an Anders Osborne album titled Coming Down which was sent to me from an old friend, Mark Carpentieri, who had released the album on his record label M.C.
+Records

 This particular song really captured my memories of New Orleans.
 My Dad who was an Army doctor had gotten transferred to New Orleans and our family went there to live for 3 years in the early 1960's.
 There is a certain magical vibe that belongs to New Orleans and I've returned there many times over the years.
 Every time I hear Summertime in New Orleans, I instantly become homesick for sweet New Orleans.

-On a front stoop in my house, Watching folks go by
+On the front stoop in my house, Watching folks go by

 Lazy days chewing on ice